 By the 80s violent sexual imagery centering on abused females had surged.
 Film titles like Dressed to Kill, Tie Me Up!
 Tie Me Down! and 9½ Weeks filled movie theaters while female corpses, in sexy bras and panties, piled up in thrillers.
 By ‘89 The New York Times was discussing sadomasochism in kids’ comics.

 Why the shift?
 Wolf maintains that sexual imagery follows politics.
 As women gained power as a result of the feminist movement, male anger and female guilt about taking power created a backlash.
 Something “needed” to be done, like socialize and eroticize male dominance.

 On the one hand, depictions of women’s freely given and enjoyed sexuality was restrained.
 On the other, men were reassured that women weren’t so powerful.
 And everyone got the message that women were most attractive when they were dominated and powerless.

 Wolf points out that court rulings have enforced these values from the top-down.
 Women taking pleasure in sex has been named obscene, while sexualized violence against them has not – so long as they are clothed.

 Oddly, even as more and more women and men today have taken on values that support women’s equality, this way of seeing has become such a taken-for-granted part of American life that it has come to seem natural and normal to most of us, including many feminists.

 Something to think about.

-Tags: culture, feminism, gender, men, pop culture, pornography, psychology, sex, sexism, sexual assault, sexual repression, social psychology, Supreme Court, violence against women, violent videogames, women
+Tags: culture, feminism, gender, men, pop culture, pornography, psychology, sex and sexuality, sexism, sexual assault, sexual repression, social psychology, Supreme Court, violence against women, violent videogames, women

 What makes happy long-term relationships?